IMG

 2. Stick the mkfile in a directory your web server can get at.

-In case you forget to run it yourself after making changes or creating a new entry.
+6. Optionally, add an entry in cron to run "mk" in this directory, In case you forget to run it yourself after making changes or creating a new entry.
 I run it every 10 minutes.

 To create an entry: